DhiyaneshGeek/dhiyaneshgeek.github.io/_posts/2022-03-18-reconnaissance-red-teaming.md

 </p>

 **What is Reconnaissance ?**
-* Reconnaissance consists of techniques that involve **adversaries actively** **or passively** gathering information that can be used to support targeting.
-Such information include details of the **victim organization, infrastructure, or staff/personnel.**
+* The reconnaissance consists of techniques that involve gathering information related to the target actively as well as passively.
+The gathered information may include details of the **victim organisation, infrastructure or staff/personnel**.

 <p align="center"><strong>ATT&CK Matrix for Enterprise</strong></p>